 Fundamentally, we were created for fellowship with God and others.

-At the same time, God gave each of us an individual calling, each different than another’s.
+At the same time, God gave each of us an individual calling, each with unique talents, abilities and spiritual gifts that are different than another’s.
 Together we are different parts all necessary for the whole to work optimally together: